JPSieg/MeltR/README.md

         concT = 75)
 ```

-### 4.2.7 Refining meltR.A fits by trimming fluorescence baselines.
+### 4.2.7 Refining meltR.A fits by trimming absorbance baselines.

 MeltR approximates absorbance baselines using a line (y = mx+b).
 Real absorbance data deviates from this linear behavior over wide temperature ranges.
 MeltR fits are thus improved by trimming the baselines so that baselines better approximate a line.
 First, the raw data should be inspected for linear baselines one sample at a time using the tidyverse.
 Then, data are fit with meltR.A using a manually optimized baseline trim.
 After this, the manually optimized fit can be passed to an automated baseline trimmer, which tests combinations of randomly trimmed baselines and identifies an optimum set of trimmed baselines.